JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “It may suit your convenience to forget; it suits my convenience to remember,” she went on.
 “I know what I said–for I considered it with myself, before I said it.
 I gave you one opportunity after another of owning the truth.
-I left nothing unsaid that I COULD say–short of actually telling you that I knew you had committed the theft.
+I left nothing unsaid that _I Could_ say–short of actually telling you that I knew you had committed the theft.
 And all the return you made, was to look at me with your vile pretence of astonishment, and your false face of innocence–just as you have looked